The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Hedging under insider information

-In this section, we present an application in the context of an abstract financial market.
-For simplicity of presentation, let us consider a fixed time horizon $T<\infty$ and an $\Real^d$-valued non-negative local martingale $S=(S_t)_{t\in[0,T]}$ having the strong predictable representation property on $\basisp$.
-We also assume that the initial $\sigma$-field $\F_0$ is trivial.
-As in Section \ref{subsec:setting}, we introduce a random variable $L$ together with the associated initially enlarged filtration $\GG$ and suppose that Assumption \ref{ass:Jacod} is satisfied, so that the family $\{(q^x_t)_{t\in[0,T]} : x\in E\}$ is well-defined (see Lemma \ref{lem-Jac}) and $\A:=\G_T=\F_T\vee\sigma(L)$ (see Lemma \ref{lem:RC_filtr}).
+In this section, we study the implications of the martingale representation property in the context of an abstract financial market with insider information.
+For simplicity of presentation, we consider a fixed time horizon $T<\infty$ and an $\Real^d$-valued local martingale $S=(S_t)_{t\in[0,T]}$ having the strong predictable representation property on $\basisp$.
+In the present section, we also assume that the initial $\sigma$-field $\F_0$ is trivial.
+As in Section \ref{subsec:setting}, we consider a random variable $L$ together with the associated initially enlarged filtration $\GG$ and suppose that Assumption \ref{ass:Jacod} is satisfied, so that the family $\{q^x: x\in E\}$ is well-defined and $\A:=\G_T=\F_T\vee\sigma(L)$ (see Lemma \ref{lem:RC_filtr}).

 The interpretation of the above setting is as follows.
-The process $S$ on $\basisp$ represents the prices (discounted with respect to some baseline security) of $d$ risky assets traded in the market and the filtration $\FF$ represents the information publicly available to every market participant.
+The process $S$ represents the prices (discounted with respect to some baseline security) of $d$ risky assets traded in the market and the filtration $\FF$ represents the information publicly available to every market participant.
 On the contrary, the random variable $L$ represents an additional information (\emph{insider information}) which is only available to some better informed agents, having access to the information flow $\GG$.
 The better informed agents are allowed to trade on the same set of securities as the uninformed agents but can rely on their private information when choosing their strategies.
-For $\mathbf{H}\in\{\FF,\GG\}$, we denote by $\mathcal{H}(\mathbf{H})$ the set of admissible strategies based on the filtration $\mathbf{H}$, with
+For $\mathbf{H}\in\{\FF,\GG\}$, we denote by $\mathcal{H}(\mathbf{H})$ the set of admissible strategies based on the information flow $\mathbf{H}$, i.e.,

-which amounts to exclude trading strategies requiring access to an unlimited line of credit.
+which amounts to exclude trading strategies requiring an unlimited line of credit.